eraclitux/morest/README.rst

 Note on RESTful
 ---------------
-Before you complain about the RESTful term used above, MoREST doesn't really apply the RESTful paradigm, it just follows some of its paths.
+Before you complain about the RESTful term used above, MoREST doesn't really apply the RESTful paradigm, it just follows some of its patterns.
 Maybe the results is not elegant and many will frown, sorry.

 Supported actions
 =================
 - ``find``,
 - ``insert``,
-- ``update``,
 - ``remove``,
 - ``sort``,
 - ``limit``,
-- ``count``
+- ``count`` (on collections)

 Examples of usage
 =================